leetie/restaurant/README.md

 A restaurant app with admin facing CRUD controls for products.
 Built with Rails and Bootstrap.

 **Setup** -
-  * Made a new Rails application with
+  * Make a new Rails application with
     * ```bash
       rails new restaurant
       ```